No-Show Policy: The Dos and Don’ts of Client No-Shows in Your Private Practice

 DON’T Post on Facebook that Your Client No-Showed

-In fact, don’t post anything about your clients on Facebook, and keep their information private.
+It can be tempting to start scrolling on your phone and maybe even making a social mediate post.
+But don’t do it.
+“Chilling in the office, thankful my client no-showed and I can eat my lunch.”
+We have seen posts like this.
+Don’t post anything about your clients on Facebook, and keep their information private.
 You may think your social media profiles are only for your friends.
 People can screenshot your posts, and you never know if someone is connected to a client you see.
 We’re in a different profession where we just can’t afford to spout off our frustrations about work, as this creates privacy issues.
 If you need to vent, get someone you can consult with or talk to a colleague on the phone or in person.
 Just keep your client’s information off the internet.

 DO Have a No-Show Policy that Charges for Missed Sessions